feathery-org/slate/source/index.html.md

 The Feathery API is organized around REST.
 Our API has predictable resource-oriented URLs, accepts form-encoded request bodies, returns JSON-encoded responses, and uses standard HTTP response codes, authentication, and verbs.

-You can use our API to access and modify your forms, fields, and users.
-You can leverage our [React library](https://github.com/feathery-org/feathery-react) for much of the same functionality.
+You can use our API to access and modify your Feathery resources - forms, fields, documents, and more.

 # Authentication